What you must do before you visit your dentist

 Where dental clinics can open:

 The dental clinics will remain closed in the containment zone.
-However, they can continue to provide tele triage.
+However, they can continue to provide tele-triage.
 Patients in this zone can seek ambulance services to travel to the nearby COVID Dental Facility.

 In the RED ZONE, Emergency dental procedures can be performed.